mopben/Competitive-Programming/README.md

-My competitive programming solutions (starting ~2021).
+My competitive programming solutions (starting ~2020).
+Switched from mainly Python to mainly Java in mid 2021.